Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 ---

-!!! danger "Native Rendering on MacOS"
-    All classes and functions in this chapter **are impossible to use on MacOS**.
-For this platform, Mousetrap was compiled in a way where any function relating to OpenGL was made unavailable.
-This is because of Apples decision to deprecate OpenGL in a way where only physical owners of a Mac can compile libraries that have it as a dependency.
-See [here](https://github.com/users/Clemapfel/projects/2?pane=issue&itemId=33978341) for more information.

-    If we attempt to instantiate a disabled object on MacOS, a **fatal error** will be thrown at runtime.

 !!! details "Native Rendering on Linux Wayland"
     Linux users using the Wayland windowing system may encounter the following error message when starting mousetrap: